priyadarshi001/javascript-guide/README.md

     const { a, ...noA } = copy; // noA => { b: 2, c: 3 }
     ```
+    // rest operator--> always at the end of parameters; Used to accept any nos. of parameters
+    // spread--> expands an array into a list; Usually used to pass an array to a function which requires a list of parameters

 **[⬆ back to top](#table-of-contents)**